 Peter Beilenson served as Baltimore City health commissioner from 1992 to 2005.
 After losing the congressional race, he served as Howard County’s health officer from 2007 to 2012.
 He then spent five years as CEO of Evergreen Health Co-op, an insurance co-op he founded under the federal Affordable Care Act to offer low-cost health care.
 The co-op went into receivership last year.

-Beilenson has also been on the faculty at Johns Hopkins University for 23 years.
+Beilenson also has been on the faculty at Johns Hopkins University for 23 years.
 He has five children, the youngest of whom attends Dumbarton Middle School.